design and implement OAI-PMH compliant harvest subsystem

 My view on the issues is to offer a simple solution first and then see if more functionality is really needed.
 So, use both Metacat and OAI-PMH protocols in parallel.
 The latter would have a just a public read-only interface, while actions that require authentication or updates would have to be performed via Metacat protocol.
 For point 3) on change detection, only serve the latest and not intermediate versions.

-#2 Updated by Matt Jones about 9 years ago
+#2 Updated by Matt Jones over 9 years ago

 Hi Hannu --